Particular/docs.particular.net/nservicebus/security/property-encryption.md

 * Full hash of key (MD5, SHA-1, etc.)
 * Key fragment

+> [!NOTE]
-NOTE: Random named key IDs DO NOT improve security as the key ID is not encrypted.
+> Random named key IDs DO NOT improve security as the key ID is not encrypted.

+> [!NOTE]
-NOTE: Using a time-based key name does not weaken encryption.
+> Using a time-based key name does not weaken encryption.
 Messages already contain a timestamp that can be used to search for messages within a certain time range.

 ## Using the same key with and without a key ID